Export licences - textile products (quota charges): legal precedents

 Case No C-340/93 (KlausThierschmidt)

 The Court took the view that, where ‘quotas’ are allocated ‘free of charge’ to the seller of the imported goods but the seller makes a charge for them to the buyer, that charge is to be included in the customs value.
 The Court argued that, although quotas allocated ‘free of charge’ may have commercial value for the seller, they entail no charges for him.
 Thus amounts invoiced in respect of those quotas relate to ‘notional’ quota charges, which in reality constitute a disguised element of the price of the goods (that is, additional profit).
-Since they are in the nature of an element of the price, the amounts in question are to be included in the customs value under the provisions relating to the price actually paid or payable for the goods (Article 29.3(a) of the Code).
+Since they are in the nature of an element of the price, the amounts in question are to be included in the customs value under the provisions relating to the price actually paid or payable for the goods (Article 70.2 of the UCC).

 The Court again re-confirmed that charges for the acquisition of export licences (quotas) are in principle not to be included in the customs value.
 The Court also indicated that, because there is no specific reference to ‘quota charges’ in the law, there is no requirement to show separately/separately distinguish such charges at the time of entry to free circulation.
 Nevertheless, where an importer excludes an element described as ‘quota charges’ from the customs value, the onus is on the importer to provide evidence to show that these charges relate to the cost of acquisition of export licences.
 It does not matter whether the export licences were acquired from the licensing authority in the exporting country or a third party (for example another exporter or a quota broker).
 The key point is that the charges in question relate to the cost of acquiring export licences.
 Thus any charge made for ‘quota’ by the seller, which the seller has obtained ‘free of charge’, is dutiable.